Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Transfer learning between elections

 We make some remarks about the setup.
-First, if the covariates are discrete, some modeling assumptions about the outcome regression or the propensity score in Sections \ref{subsec:OR} and \ref{subsec:eif} are automatically satisfied.
-In our analysis, all covariates were discrete, including the voter’s age, which was measured by \citet{aggarwal20232} as an age group.
-Second, we allow $\calV \subseteq \calX$ because, as far as we are aware of, there is no publicly available dataset of the 2024 voter population that measured the same attributes about voters as the source data from 2020.
-In general, we find that if the source population is from a randomized controlled trial, the covariates from it (i.e., $\X_i$) are richer than those from the target population (i.e., $\V_i$); see \citet{zeng2023efficient} who echoed a similar sentiment.
-Third, while we focus on binary outcomes $Y_i$ due to our data analysis, our framework generalizes to a continuous outcome; see Section \ref{sec:alt.form.sens} of the Appendix.
-Fourth, similar to other works in transfer learning, we assume that the units in the source and the target data are independent and sampled from an infinite population in order to derive asymptotic properties of our estimators below.
-But, this may be a poor approximation in some settings; see \citet{jin2024tailored} for detailed discussions.
-Section \ref{sec:disc} discusses this issue in the context of our data analysis.
+First, we allow $\calV \subseteq \calX$ because, as far as we are aware of, there is no publicly available dataset of Georgia voters that measured the same attributes as the source data from the five battleground states.
+In general, it's uncommon in practice for the target data to contain the same covariates as the source data, and allowing for mismatches in the covariates is more realistic than assuming identical covariates; see \citet{egami2021covariate} and \citet{zeng2025efficient} who echoed a similar sentiment.
+Second, while we focus on binary outcomes $Y_i$ due to our data analysis, our framework generalizes to a continuous outcome; see Section A of the Supplementary Materials.